wandb/terraform-azurerm-launch/demonstration-modules/readme.md

 ## Contents

-This repository consists of two main modules:
+This folder consists of two main modules:

 1. **AKS Module:** This module outlines the creation of an Azure Kubernetes Service (AKS) cluster.
 2. **Networking Module:** This module provides an example of setting up network resources in Azure, such as virtual networks and private subnets.